dgh-tweet-study/dgh-tweet-study.github.io/index.md

 By [Manan Ahmed](https://twitter.com/sepoy), [Sriharsha Devulapalli](https://twitter.com/HarshaReports), and [Juan Francisco Saldarriaga](https://juanfrans.com/)

-[*We acknowledge and thank three colleagues, all of whom chose to be anonymous, for their feedback*--May 3, 2022]
+[We acknowledge and thank three colleagues, all of whom chose to be anonymous, for their feedback--May 3, 2022]

 ### Introduction